 You’ve chosen something very important to you.
 So important that you want to do it without really thinking about it.

-Building positive habits also reduces the number of decisions you have to make each day. – giving you more “brainpower” to focus on other things!
+Building positive habits also reduces the number of decisions you need to make each day – giving you more “brainpower” to focus on other things!

 Cons of Habits?

 If you become complacent with your habits, are you going to continue to grow and challenge yourself?

 You may need to make it a point to revisit the habits you have settled on over time to ensure they still meet your needs.